5 Best GPU render farms

 Fox Renderfarm

 Fox Renderfarm is from China, established in 2009.
-It’s a well-known render farm which is the choice of many 3D artists, and is the service for many hits and blockbusters.
+It’s a well-known render farm that is the choice of many 3D artists and is the service for many hits and blockbusters.
 Their approach is SaaS, you will proceed with the render on their website or through a Desktop Client.

 Note: